-ET does not have officers or directors.
-Instead, we are managed by the board of directors of our General Partner, and the executive officers of our General Partner perform all of ET's management functions.
-As a result, the executive officers of our General Partner are ET's executive officers, and their compensation is administered by our General Partner.
-This Compensation Discussion and Analysis is, therefore, focused on the total compensation of the executive officers of our General Partner as set forth below.
-The persons we refer to in this discussion as our "named executive officers" are the following:
+ETO does not have officers or directors.
+Instead, we are managed by the board of directors of our General Partner, and the executive officers of our General Partner perform all of ETO's management functions.
+In addition, our executive officers are also executive officers of ET.
+The board of directors of our General Partner does not have a separate compensation committee.
+Therefore, we do not administer any policies or programs relating to the compensation of ET's named executive officers.
+The compensation of our executive officers is administered by the compensation committee of the board of directors of ET's general partner (the "ET Compensation Committee").
+This Compensation Discussion and Analysis is, therefore, focused on the total compensation of the executive officers of ET's General Partner as set forth below.
+Compensation amounts discussed herein include all compensation paid to ET's named executive officers, including amounts attributable to services performed for us.
+The persons we refer to in this discussion as the "named executive officers" are the following:

-- Kelcy L. Warren, Chairman and Chief Executive Officer; - Thomas E. Long, Chief Financial Officer; - · Marshall S. (Mackie) McCrea, III, President and Chief Commercial Officer; - · Matthew S. Ramsey, Chief Operating Officer; and - Thomas P. Mason, Executive Vice President, General Counsel and President LNG.
+• Kelcy L. Warren, Chairman and Chief Executive Officer;

+- Thomas E. Long, Chief Financial Officer; - Marshall S. (Mackie) McCrea, III, President and Chief Commercial Officer; - · Matthew S. Ramsey, Chief Operating Officer; and - Thomas P. Mason, Executive Vice President, General Counsel and President LNG.

-Our Philosophy for Compensation of Executives
+ET's General Partner's Philosophy for Compensation of Executives